Demand for Medical Services among Previously Uninsured Children: The Role of Rurality

 Date: 2003

-Fact sheet examining the use of medical services over nearly two years among newly insured and continuously insured children, ages six through twelve, in the CHIP and Medicaid programs in South Carolina and West Virginia.
+This fact sheet examines the use of medical services over nearly two years among newly insured and continuously insured children, ages 6 through 12, in the CHIP and Medicaid programs in South Carolina and West Virginia. -